COVID-19 Safety Plan

 Last Amendment: 24 December 2021

 Approved by: Chief Operating Officer

-Next review: 5 November 2020 or as required
+Next review: 30 April 2022 or as required

 This Safety Plan outlines how the State Library of New South Wales (the Library) is complying with Public Health Orders and NSW Health advice in relation to the COVID-19 pandemic, and managing risks posed by the virus to staff, volunteers, readers and visitors.